MDecker-MobileComputing/HTML_BlinkEffekt/README.md

 ----
 ## Direct view

-The HTML file with the blinker effekt in this repository can be viewed at [this URL](https://mdecker-mobilecomputing.github.io/HTML_BlinkEffekt/index.html).
+The HTML file with the blink effekt in this repository can be viewed at [this URL](https://mdecker-mobilecomputing.github.io/HTML_BlinkEffekt/index.html).

 <br>